This article was updated on August 13, 2018.

 Cultural differences and views aside, both fans and skeptics of "firing the boss" can agree that reducing hierarchy in the workplace can have mixed results.
 For some organizations, it's a path to more profit and innovation.
 For others, it can devastate morale and retention.
 For British tech consultancy Deeson, implementing a collaborative model while retaining directors for oversight improved employees' desire to produce exceptional work, as reported by The Guardian.

 With any massive global restructuring effort, sensitivity to differences in employee perspectives is critical.
-The Evolution of Work report identified five overarching needs that employees all over the world relate to in one way or another:
+ADP RI identified five overarching needs that employees all over the world relate to in one way or another:

 Differences emerge, however, in the weight talent places on each of these basic needs and their fears and hopes for the future.
 In order to implement any large-scale change, understanding the priorities and pain points of a global workforce is a necessity.
 By understanding whether your staff fear the impact of technology or look forward to more self-management, HR leaders can shape a communication policy to balance their staff's needs during a time of significant change.